Financial dimensions and posting

 Chart of accounts and financial dimension components

-Microsoft Dynamics 365 for Finance and Operations, has a rich, rule-based system for defining valid combinations of main accounts and financial dimension values.
+A rich, rule-based system is used to define valid combinations of main accounts and financial dimension values.
 This section gives a brief overview of the functionality of each component and explains where you can find the component.

 Advanced rules are an optional component when you set up the chart of accounts.
 You can add as many advanced rules as you want to an account structure.
 Advanced rules are often used to handle scenarios where additional financial dimensions must be tracked when specific criteria are met.
 For example, if you use a Travel expense account, you might want to track additional information, such as the event that the employee is traveling for.
 If there are multiple advanced rules, they are applied in alphabetical order, based on the names of the rules.
 The segments that a rule adds can be applied only after the segments of the account structure.